vomaufgang/publish/CONTRIBUTING.rst

-The repository contains makefiles for all major operating systems  to give easy access to recurring development tasks such as running tests, building apub, building the documentation and removing output folders.
+The repository contains makefiles for all major operating systems  to give easy access to recurring development tasks such as running tests, building anited_publish, building the documentation and removing output folders.

 You can use the makefile like so::